Last update: 2020-04-07

 As mentioned earlier, if they humble themselves and accept their guilt God will not bring death (i.e. the curses for breaking the covenant at mount Sinai) Again, notice Sinai is not the only covenant in the line of covenants with God’s people.
 There are the covenants with Abraham’s descendants is Gen 15, 17 and 22 and the covenant at Moab apart from the one at Horeb (Sinai) in Deuteronomy 29.
 However, Paul picks Sinai when talking about being under the penalty of the law and Sinai was the place where the penalties were laid out including the judicial penal system and the laws of the priesthood and the tabernacle for atoning for sin. (“the law was added because of transgression”) Paul continues:

-28 Now we, brethren, as Isaac was, are children of promise.
-29 But, as he who was born according to the flesh then persecuted him who was born according to the Spirit, even so it is now.
+28 Now you, my friends, are children of the promise, like Isaac.
+29 But just as at that time the child who was born according to the flesh persecuted the child who was born according to the Spirit, so it is now also.
+(Gal 4:28-29)

 “even so it is now” clearly states that this is contrasting the ones persecuting “the way” with those of “the way” (part of this would later become known as Christianity) Paul actually participated in this persecution.
 You can confirm this by seeing the usage of the word in Galatians: